+Table 2 Project Approval Gate Details

-Project Plan Approved Gate
+Project Plan Approved Gate (PPA)

-The Project Plan Approved (PPA) Gate is a checkpoint which indicates that a full project plan is available and has been approved by the TWG.
+The Project Plan Approved (PPA) Gate is a checkpoint indicating that a full project plan is available and has been approved by the TWG.

 The following table shows the typical elements in the project plan.
-Note that the TWG may modify this list so that an appropriate set of elements is determined for a particular project.
+Note that by approval from the TWG, a Project Lead may modify this list so that an appropriate set of elements is determined for a particular project.